jofas/blog/content/002-first-time-running/index.md

 George Square and back.
 2.5 kilometers one-way.
 For a week I had to hobble the whole distance.
-But I was hooked again on weight lifting.
+But I was hooked on weightlifting.
 How your body feels afterwards; the stress relief and the release of endorphins are just too good.
 Combined with the reward of getting stronger, feeling healthier and a more attractive physical appearance, I was back on the grind and have been since that day I completely wracked my legs and lower back.
-My aim shifted from being a good basketball player to being a healthy, injury-free person with high overall strength and athletic ability.
+My aim shifted from being a good basketball player to being a healthy, injury-free and athletic person.

-Since 2020 I've tried out various training plans and routines to achieve that goal.
+I've been contemplating taking up running again for quite some time, but never mustered the strength to do so.

-% TODO: here something is missing, I need to figure out what (discussion on my
+Doing squats and deadlifts and other heavy compound exercises are a great way to train your leg strength, but I discovered that I couldn't address two of my most glaring weaknesses properly with just weightlifting, namely an underdeveloped cardiovascular system and weak-ass feet.
-        health, I guess)
+Both scream for moderate running with focus on proper forefoot striking [@Davis2022; @Lin2015].

-I've been focusing mostly on increasing my personal records in my favourite full-body lifts like deadlifts, squats, overhead presses, cleans and power snatches, though these days I'm back on bodyweight exercises with a focus on pistol squats and decline push-ups.
+When I had a friend who runs regularly stay over for a couple of weeks, I finally decided to join him on one of his runs.

-% Paragraph setting the concrete scene + my state of mind
+% Paragraph setting the concrete scene + my state of mind (stress, restlessness and anxiety feeling like an itch that must be scratched)

 % Describe the run